Release testing: How to automate with Testsigma?

 - Increases customer satisfaction:

-Effective release testing of a software product suggests that it will have fewer issues.
+Effective release test of a software product suggests that it will have fewer issues.
 Therefore, it increases the likelihood of fulfilling the users’ requirements and expectations and thus increases customer satisfaction.

 - Better project management: